laymonicard/Data-Analysis-Automations/README.md

 Feel free to use the codes in this repository for personal or office purposes.

 IMPORTANT NOTE:
-- Not all code lines are my original work.
-I refer to many sources before customizing them.
+- Not all of the code lines are my original work.
+I refer to many sources before customizing them according to my needs.
 - Each user will have a unique case.
 - R also gets updated regularly, and codes that work today may not work tomorrow due to changes in syntax, function names, etc.